mcamou/rock-paper-scissors/README.md

 # Build and execution instructions

-First, download and install SBT, either through your package manager of choice or from [http://www.scala-sbt.org/download.html]()
+First, download and install SBT, either through your package manager of choice or from [the SBT download site](http://www.scala-sbt.org/download.html)

 Now go to the project's root directory.
 From here you can either execute the program via SBT using: